rmetzler/bliki/wiki/gossamer/index.md

 Whenever two Gossamer nodes interact, each sends the other a Gossamer node from its current node database, and a message from its message database.
-When selecting an item to send for either category, Gossamer uses a random selection that weights towards items with a higher "freshness" score.
+When selecting an item to send for either category, Gossamer uses a random selection that weights towards items with a higher “freshness” score.
 (**TODO**: how?)

 When sending a fact, if the receiving node already knows the fact, both nodes decrement that fact's freshness by one.
 If the receiving node _does not_ already know the fact, the sending node leaves its freshness unaltered, and the receiving node sets its freshness to the freshest possible value.
-This system encourages nodes to exchange "fresh" facts, then cease exchanging them as the network becomes aware of them.
+This system encourages nodes to exchange “fresh” facts, then cease exchanging them as the network becomes aware of them.

 During each exchange, Gossamer nodes send each other one Gossamer node